MrPazzo/OdysseyGaming/Pages/Trial-Mod Criteria.md

 If promoted to trail-mod, it means the staff community has recognized your work and commitment to the server up until this point.
 Now although it may be early, the jump from helper to trail-mod is a big one.
 The role is meant to hone your skills on server moderation allowing you to have a wider range of permissions such as social spy, teleport, temp-ban privileges, and more.

-It is extremely important that you only use the permissions givin to you if it is needed to solve a player issue or if a player needs a punishment that follows [Punishment Guidelines].
+It is extremely important that you only use the permissions givin to you if it is needed to solve a player issue or if a player needs a punishment that follows [Punishment Guidelines](https://github.com/MrPazzo/OdysseyGaming/blob/main/Pages/Punishment%20Guidelines.md).
 If you are confused on how you should act on a situation contact your mentor, they will work through the issue with you.

 # Role Requirements